typelevel/Laika/docs/02-running-laika/03-configuration.md

     * And [Metadata] can be specified so that it will be converted to a format compatible with the corresponding readers.

+    * Finally, [Limiting the Output Formats] for some directories is possible, too.

 Run Modes
 ---------